Economics Financial Personal Advice

 For example, if you pay for a 20-year term life policy when you’re 30 years old and if you happen to die before you’re 50 then your beneficiary(ies) get the slated death benefit defined by the policy.
 But if you don’t die, then the insurance company gets to keep all the premiums you paid.
 But if you then try to sign up for a subsequent 20-year term once your first term policy ends, it is understandably far more expensive.

 However, whole life insurance is different; as the moniker implies it is for your WHOLE life.
 So the insurance doesn’t cancel and rates don’t increase after a certain period of time—even if you get terminal cancer, start smoking, take up spelunking, etc. You will get paid a certain amount no matter what—either upon your death or when you reach age 121, whatever comes first.
-No other product is quite like this and because of that whole life insurance is an asset you can use for banking, as you’ll see further below.
+No other product is quite like this; because of that, whole life insurance is an asset you can use for banking!

 Dividend-Paying Whole Life Insurance as a Savings Vehicle